 - Where appropriate, install movement sensors and timers.
 That way you won't have to remember to switch off

 In short, yes.
-All traditional incandescent bulbs are now banned as part of the shift towards more efficient technologies within the EU.
-The less efficient halogen bulbs will also be phased out by the EU in 2018.(1) This is good news because it means the whole of Europe will use less energy through lighting, and because energy-efficient lightbulbs are becoming cheaper all the time, it's a win win!
+All traditional incandescent bulbs are now banned as part of the shift towards more efficient technologies.
+The less efficient halogen bulbs will have been phased out by the EU in 2018(1).
+This is good news because it means the whole of Europe will use less energy through lighting, and because energy-efficient lightbulbs are becoming cheaper all the time, it's a win win!

 The clever way to control your lighting and use energy efficient bulbs is to install smart lighting.
 The Philips Hue Starter Kit is a good place to begin.
 It comes with two bulbs (choose bayonet (B22) or screw (E27) fittings) and a ‘bridge’ that connects the lighting system to your wifi.
 Hue bulbs can be white or colour-changing, and last for 25,000 hours.